Introduction

 x_()_x _| |_______

-To avoid negative impacts from the UAV auto-calibration, the launch altitude is used to correct the flight altitude according to:
+To avoid negative impacts from UAV auto-calibration, the launch altitude can be used to correct the flight altitude according to:

-So the adapted flight altitude is always seen as the flight altitude above the highest terrain altitude:
+In this case, the adapted flight altitude is treated as the flight altitude above the highest terrain altitude:

 ^